. Divide a How you can take the The Brave Approach to Writing a Joint Business Plan – JBP – with a UK Supermarket:

 Making traction on the big projects is essential to see early progress on joint business planning.
 For each big project the collaborators need to agree the first 3 practical and simple actions.
 These 3 actions will get the project moving.
 Even if those actions are to get together for 1 hour to brainstorm.
 Maybe to brainstorm how to achieve £5m additional sales from promotions.
 It is imperative that these debates are not tackled at the Business Planning meeting.
 This is because it is ‘scope creep’.
 Which means that it is against the scope that was agreed.
 Plus, that the meeting will achieve very little because too much is trying to be achieved.

 Action: Change project titles to project outcomes and agree the first 3 practical and simple steps for each project.

 4. A Simple Dashboard Every 2 Weeks to Keep Things Moving

 The experience of most people is that business plans are built with love and sit on a shelf with hate.
 Their examples have taught them that joint business planning is a necessary evil and ultimately achieves very little.

-The brave move is to change your mindset and get out of the self-fulfilling prophecy, by doing Joint Business Plans differently to the last 10 times.
+The brave move is to change your mindset.
+Get out of the self-fulfilling prophecy, by doing Joint Business Plans differently to the last 10 times.
 Helping to achieve that is a simple dashboard showing the Category Targets, Category Measures, Enabling Big Projects, Project Milestones, & Ways of Working and most importantly, the progress, with a short commentary.
-Ideally on one page, the dashboard is published every 2 weeks because 1 week is not long enough to see progress and one month is too long if progress is going off-course.
+Ideally on one page, the dashboard is published every 2 weeks.
+Fortnightly because 1 week is not long enough to see progress and one month is too long if progress is going off-course.